List of Monster Musume characters: Rachnera "Rachnee" Arachnera

-Rachnera "Rachnee" Arachnera (ラクネラ・アラクネラ, Rakunera Arakunera) is an Arachne and the sixth girl: her top half is mostly human, while her bottom half is that of a gigantic spider minus the head.
-She has lavender hair and has six red monochromatic eyes.
-Her spider parts, forearms and hands are black, covered in a chitinous exoskeleton, with a pale skull pattern on her secondary abdomen.
+Rachnera "Rachnee" Arachnera (ラクネラ・アラクネラ, Rakunera Arakunera) is an Arachne and the sixth girl: her top half is human, while her bottom half is that of a gigantic spider minus the head.
+She has lavender hair and six red monochromatic eyes.
+Her spider parts, forearms, and hands are black, covered in a chitinous exoskeleton, with a pale skull pattern on her secondary abdomen.
 She was nicknamed "Rachnee" (ラク姉, Rakunee) by Papi, and has also picked up the nickname "Spidey".

-When she is introduced, she has been abandoned by her first host family and abused by the second (who was never legally entitled to be her host family and had illegally bought the host family rights from her first family).
-She became embittered and mistrustful of humans, and when she heard about Kimihito she abducted him in order to disprove his kindness.
-The plan failed, as Kimihito unwittingly managed to charm her: first by not being freaked out by her spider body (and telling her that he thought her spider legs are "sexy") and then by intending to surrender to the MON team sent to arrest Rachnera (thinking that they were actually attempting to arrest him) while Rachnee was quietly planning to escape using him as a hostage.
+When Rachnera was introduced, she had been abandoned by her first host family and abused by the second.
+As a result of her prior treatment, she became embittered and mistrustful of humans, and when she heard about Kimihito, she abducted him to disprove his kindness.
+The plan failed, as Kimihito unwittingly managed to charm her: first by not being freaked out by her spider body by telling her that he thought her spider legs were "sexy," and then by intending to surrender to the MON team sent to arrest Rachnera while she was quietly planning to escape using him as a hostage.

-Rachnera is clever and streetwise, thinks that it is alright to break rules as long as nobody finds out and manipulates Ms. Smith (who, as her Coordinator, had been totally negligent about her and her situation) into assigning her to Kimihito's household much to the discomfort of Miia and Cerea, who are especially wary as Rachnera is a fearsome-looking predator (Miia even more so as Rachnera makes passes at Kimihito and attempts to seduce him).
-Rachnera enjoys annoying most of the household and hones her web-making skills by setting traps for everyone which typically result in them being unwillingly tied up in bondage positions (except Lilith [see below], who turns out to be a masochist).
-The only one she can't ensnare is Suu - the webs simply pass through her - who usually responds with launching sexual counter-assaults on Rachnee, much to the amusement of the other home-stays.
-However, Rachera's skills as a trapper also make her an expert fisherwoman, and her thread-spinning skills are not only useful in making her own clothes from her own silk but also prove invaluable in taking down a giant-sized slime liminal trying to absorb Kimihito.
+Rachnera is clever and streetwise, thinks that it is alright to break rules as long as nobody finds out, and manipulates Ms. Smith into assigning her to Kimihito's household, much to the discomfort of Miia and Cerea, who are especially wary as Rachnera is a fearsome-looking predator.
+Rachnera enjoys annoying most of the household and hones her web-making skills by setting traps for everyone, which typically result in them being unwillingly tied up in bondage positions.
+The only one she can't ensnare is Suu, as the webs pass through her and will usually respond by launching sexual counter-assaults on her, much to the amusement of the other homestays.
+However, Rachera's skills as a trapper also make her an expert fisherwoman, and her thread-spinning skills are not only helpful in creating her own clothes from her own silk but also prove invaluable in taking down a giant-sized slime liminal trying to absorb Kimihito.